 B) Get Online (Data Only)

-If you only want to get online and are content to use Skype for phone calls, then you have two main options:
+If you only want to get online and are content to use Skype for phone calls, then you have three main options:

 1. Buy a data-only SIM from an electronics store in Japan.